TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

 .. class:: XMLParser(*, target=None, encoding=None)

-   This class is the low-level building block of the module.
+   This kundi is the low-level building block of the module.
 It uses :mod:`xml.parsers.expat` for efficient, event-based parsing of XML.
 It can be fed XML data incrementally with the :meth:`feed` method, and parsing events are translated to a push API - by invoking callbacks on the *target*